tsunami643/blog/_posts/2024-09-03-ti13-team-guide.md

 I swear I'm not trying to be dismissive of SEA.
 I love this region.
 I bleed for it.
 I boom for it.
 I execra-- actually nevermind.
 The point is, I legit just don't know what's going on with the teams in this region.
 The current prevailing theory is that [salaries are just bananas high](https://www.youtube.com/watch?v=f9IaNLJ-gNM) compared to cost of living in SEA and the players have no drive to *win* because they don't really have to.

 Is that the case with Aurora?
 Who can say.
 All I know is this team as Talon last year was the most hopium I'd ingested for the region in ages.
 A top 3 at Lima, a top 3 at Riyadh.
 Sure, Mikoto was a valuable piece of that roster, but lorenof is still pretty damn good too.
-And yet here we are capping out at top 8s.
+And yet, here we are capping out at top 8s.

 **What would success look like?** Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
 Insert SEA platitude here.